hvuSyslogic/EdgeFabricTutorials/jsc8_tutorial/README.md

 ```

 ### Getting a handle
-In order to do anything useful we need a handle to an existing C8 database.
+In order to do anything useful we need a handle to an existing C8 fabric.
-Let’s do this by creating a new instance of Database using a connection string:
+Let’s do this by creating a new instance of Fabric using a connection string:

 ```js
 fabric = new Fabric("https://default.dev.macrometa.io");